eip-home/eip-headers/draft-eip-headers-definitions.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-EIP extended LTV code:  HMAC = TBA
+EIP extended LTV code:  HMAC (see {{code-mapping}} in {{sec-ltv-codes}})

-Data Len:  the length of the optional part of the LTV content in 4-bytes units:
+Data Len:  the length of HMAC LTV in 4-bytes units, excluding the first row:
-the counting starts from the second row, if there is only one row (4 bytes)
+the counting starts from the second row (HMAC Key ID).
-the Data Len will be zero.

 RESERVED:  8 bits.
 MUST be 0 on transmission.